Marc-Berg/node-red-contrib-iobroker/README.md

 - **Output:** The current value of the state is sent as `msg.[outputProperty]` (default: `msg.payload`).
 - **Server Configuration:** Configure the ioBroker server details in the node settings.

+### iobgetobject
+**Object Getter Node**
+Retrieves ioBroker object definitions, including metadata and configuration information.

+- **Object ID:** Specify the ioBroker object identifier using the tree browser or manual input.
+  If left empty, `msg.topic` is used as object ID.
+- **Output:** The complete object definition is sent as `msg.[outputProperty]` (default: `msg.payload`).
+- **Object Structure:** Returns the full ioBroker object including type, common properties, native configuration, and access control information.
+- **Server Configuration:** Configure the ioBroker server details in the node settings.

 ### iob-config
 **Configuration Node**
 Shared configuration for ioBroker server settings.